moss-l/bhs-js-testing/boolean-simplification.md

 process is just like simplifying mathematical expressions except with slightly different rules.
 With numbers we’re used to rules like for “1 times *x* is *x* for all *x*” and “0 + *x* is *x* for all *x*” and “*x* / *x* is 1 for all *x* except zero”.
-Thus you could simplify the following expression via the following steps, keeping in mind PEMDAS:
+Because you know those rules you presumably understand the following simplification:

 ```
 (32 - 32) + x * (50 / 50)